osilander/bacterial-genomics-intro/ngs-orthology/index.rst

 .. code:: bash

-          muscle –in infile.fas –out your_alignment.aln
+          muscle -in infile.fas -out your_alignment.aln

+This will take a couple of minutes to complete.

 Building a phylogeny
 --------------------